questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 ### String Read

-And here are the results for strings, which represent 100 reads/writes:
 | Benchmark | Mode | Cnt | Score | Units |
 |-----------|------|-----|-------|-------|
 | VirtualMemoryStrReadBenchmark.testGetStrContiguous | avgt | 5 | 300.346 | ns/op |